steguess/cv_website/Readme.txt

 The website is deployed using GitHub Pages, providing a seamless integration with the repository for easy updates and maintenance.

 ## 🌐 Live Demo
-Experience the live version of the portfolio: [View Portfolio](https://stephaniegessler.github.io/)
+Experience the live version of the portfolio: <a href="https://stephaniegessler.github.io/" target="_blank">View Portfolio</a>